Amul-Thantharate/Aws-Project-Golang/README.md

-# 🚀 AWS Projects with Golang
+# 🚀 AWS Projects with Golang And Terraform

 Welcome to our collection of AWS projects built with Golang! 🐙 This repository contains multiple AWS integrations and services implemented using the Go programming language.
+Golang, known for its simplicity, efficiency, and strong concurrency support, makes it an excellent choice for building cloud-native applications.
+Combined with Terraform, the industry-leading Infrastructure as Code (IaC) tool, we can create, manage, and version our cloud infrastructure with declarative configuration files.

 ## 📋 Table of Contents